isomerpages/imh-smhc/_speakers/Track Speakers/Mr Dwayne Loo.md

 Mr Dwayne Loo is a self-advocate and alumni of Voices for Hope programme.
 He participated in Dementia Singapore’s Voices for Hope programme, Cohort 10, in 2022.

-He is a former German-speaking Leading Steward with our National Airline for close to 30 years.
+He is a former German-speaking Leading Steward with our national airline for close to 30 years.